dreoporto/xandly5/README.md

 xandly5\xandly5\ai_ml_model\saved_models
 ```

+## Run Locally

+- Run `lyrics_api.py` to launch the Flask development server
+- Browse to `http://127.0.0.1:5000/` to view the Web UI
+- Use the REST examples above to generate lyrics

 ## Next Steps

 A Web UI is in the works for Structured Lyrics.
 The REST API should give you a good idea of how this will work.